Spammers suck, especially referral spam websites.

-During the last several weeks I have battled with varying types of spam, mostly from Russia, and have been amused by the lengths some of these spammers will go in order to garner traffic.
+During the last several weeks I have battled with varying types of spam, mostly website traffic from Russia, and have been amused by the lengths some of these spammers will go in order to garner traffic.
 I have been successful in our quest, and wanted to share the information I have learned so that others can successfully remove spammers and ensure the data they are collecting is not skewed by spam traffic.

 First, let’s look at the types of spam

 Analytic Spam/Ghost Referrals

 Analytic Referral Spam, or “Ghost Referrals” as they have been dubbed, are those russian referral sites you see in you analytics, but they never actually visit your site.
 They are simply spamming Google Analytic ID’s at random in order to trick you into visiting their referral URL.